mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 make build
 ```

-This will create two binaries, `bin/mediator-server` and `bin/minder`.
+This will create two binaries, `bin/minder-server` and `bin/minder`.

 You may now copy these into a location on your path, or run them directly from the `bin` directory.

 You will also need a configuration file.
 You can copy the example configuration file from `configs/config.yaml.example` to `$(PWD)/config.yaml`.

 If you prefer to use a different file name or location, you can specify this using the `--config`
-flag, e.g. `mediator-server --config /file/path/mediator.yaml serve` when you later run the application.
+flag, e.g. `minder-server --config /file/path/config.yaml serve` when you later run the application.

 ## Database creation

-Mediator requires a PostgreSQL database to be running.
+Minder requires a PostgreSQL database to be running.
 You can install this locally, or use a container.

 Should you install locally, you will need to set certain configuration options in your `config.yaml` file, to reflect your local database configuration.